A car sits on an entrance ramp to a freeway, waiting for a break ... | Pearson+ Channels

 A car sits on an entrance ramp to a freeway, waiting for a break in the traffic.
 Then the driver accelerates with constant acceleration along the ramp and onto the freeway.
-The car starts from rest, moves in a straight line, and has a speed of 20 m/s(45 mi/h) when it reaches the end of the 120-m-long ramp. (b) How much time does it take the car to travel the length of the ramp?
+The car starts from rest, moves in a straight line, and has a speed of 20 m/s(45 mi/h) when it reaches the end of the 120-m-long ramp. (a) What is the acceleration of the car?

 Similar Solution